lousousa/weight-log/README.md

 ## That's it

-I hope you enjoy the application!
+I developed this app to have a simple interactive method to daily log my body weight, and because I knew it'd be fun to code it.
+Feel free to fork it and make your own custom needs or experience.
+I sincerely hope you enjoy it too!